ozanoguz/aws-ums-hol/README.md

 ---

-## 📄 Section 8: Configure Licensing
+## 📄 Section 7: Creating a FortiFlex connector

 Complete the FortiFlex connector configuration as provided by your instructor.